viku3991/ML_Assignment_2/README.md

-🩺 Breast Cancer Classification – Machine Learning & Streamlit App
+### Breast Cancer Classification – Machine Learning & Streamlit App
-1. Problem Statement
+# 1. Problem Statement

 The objective of this project is to build, evaluate, and compare multiple machine learning classification models to predict whether a breast tumor is Malignant or Benign, based on numerical features extracted from digitized images of fine needle aspirate (FNA) of breast masses.

-An interactive Streamlit web application is developed and deployed to demonstrate model predictions, evaluation metrics, and comparisons.
+An interactive Streamlit web application is developed and deployed to demonstrate model predictions, evaluation metrics, and performance comparisons.

-2. Dataset Description
+# 2. Dataset Description
+Dataset Details

 Dataset Name: Breast Cancer Wisconsin (Diagnostic)